SublimeText/TableEditor/README.md

     | Alexander | 987654321 | 28  |
     |           |           |     |

-Some time you cell value became to long as in next example column *| Position |*
+Some time you cell value became too long as in next example column *| Position |*

     |    Name   |   Phone   | Age |             Position             |
     |-----------|-----------|-----|----------------------------------|